 Recovery Process After Surgery and Office follow ups

 You can expect to stay one or two days in the hospital after bariatric surgery, but it can be longer for those who have many other health problems, which is more likely for older people.
 Laparoscopic surgery tends to have a shorter time of hospitalization.
+Majority of patients spend only one night in the hospital.

 When you are back in your room when surgery is over, your nurses will keep monitoring you closely.
 After the procedure, those first hours are a crucial time of healing.